Top 71 Malaysian Slang Words Only Locals Use

 Meaning: In Hokkien, Bo Jio means “never invite.”
-Malaysians love using this word, generally in jest, when referring to friends who didn’t invite them to an outing or gathering.
+Malaysians love using this word in jest when referring to friends who didn’t invite them to an outing or gathering.

-If you don’t invite your Malaysian friends out to hang, you will hear the phrase ‘why you bo jio?’
+If you don’t invite your Malaysian friends out, you will hear the phrase ‘why you bojio?’

 We have commonly seen these on Facebook comments (especially pictures), Twitter, and Instagram.

 Warning: May cause irritation or annoyance for the other party.

 Expect a response: “Jio, you also you FFK one!”
 Exclamation Of Amazement

 12 Boss (English)